DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 and layout software.
 Only in a few lucky cases, for instance for those DJing or designing for Canvas, the building actually provided them with more work opportunities.

+<div class="streams"><hr class="streams" />Many collaborations at the Volkskrant building were incidental and not primarily intended to generate substantial income.
+Rather, they facilitated social exchanges that would otherwise not have happened, or were done for the sake of plain fun.<hr class="streams" /></div>

 Creative city officials think about spaces like the Volkskrant building as hot spots where synergies are created and innovation spurred for the